dmonroy/pycrunch/docs/datasets.md

 #### Hiding variables in the UI

-`Note` that variables are simply not presented in the UI but accessible in the API!
+`Note` that hidden variables are simply not shown in the UI but still accessible through the API!

 ```python
 my_var.edit(discarded=True)